-- A. Exclusions / Prohibitions (may be waived on a case by case basis by the BOD): - 1.
+- A. Exclusions and Prohibitions (may be waived on a case by case basis by the Tripoli Board of Directors): - 1.
 Uncertified black powder-based research motors are prohibited. (including as a composite ingredient, regardless of binder and/or formulation modifications) - 2.
 Uncertified liquid rocket motors, with the exception of nitrous-oxide hybrid rocket motors, are prohibited. - 3.
 So called double-based, triple-based, and micro-grain propellants (including zinc/sulfur propellants) are prohibited. - 4.
-Cases (including hybrid cylinders), front and rear closures, and nozzles shall not be fabricated of steel or other frangible materials (e.g. PVC). - 5.
-Research motors shall not be used for certification flights. - B. All flights and static tests that use research motors shall be conducted by Tripoli members who are Tripoli certified level 2 or higher. - C. A rocket with more than 40,960 N-s of total impulse requires review and approval by the TRA Class 3 Committee. - D. Rockets that employ passive recovery (e.g. tumble recovery, aero-braking) need not employ an electronically actuated recovery system. - E. Each rocket participating in a mass launch (more than 3 rockets simultaneously) shall be at least the safe distance for that rocket's total installed impulse.
-(If the Mass Launch includes a NAR only participant, this section does not apply.
-The requirements of II.E, II.F and II.
-G. above would apply) - F. Launch Directors have the authority to restrict participation and access at Research Launches in addition to the allowances below.
+Cases (including hybrid cylinders), front and rear closures, and nozzles shall not be fabricated of steel or other frangible materials (e.g. PVC).
+A temporary exception allows the use of steel nozzles for sugar motors through the end of 2021 unless canceled, extended, or permanently approved by the Tripoli Board of Directors. - 5.
+Research motors shall not be used for certification flights. - B. All flights and static tests that use research motors shall be conducted by Tripoli members who are certified level 2 or higher. - C. Rockets that employ passive recovery (e.g. tumble recovery, aero-braking) need not employ an electronically actuated recovery system. - D. Launch Directors have the authority to restrict participation and access at Research Launches in addition to the allowances below.